Surgical Errors

 • Improper follow-up after surgery

-• Damage to surrounding tissues and organs that goes unnoticed
+• Unnoticed damage to surrounding tissues or organs

 • Discharging a patient prematurely